 The next year, the Searey Classic was introduced to the general public and was very well received, assuring two years worth of orders for the company and marking a place for the Searey name in aviation history.
 Since then, Progressive Aerodyne has enjoyed a dominant position in the light sport amphibious experimental aircraft market.

 In January 2010, a significantly improved model, the Searey LSX, was introduced to the aviation community.
 This model has continued to gain international momentum.
-To date, close to 600 Searey Kits have been delivered to customers and over 500 are flying worldwide.
+To date, close to 600 Searey Kits have been delivered.

 The company has continued to grow and increase its presence throughout the United States and internationally.
 It now has an established national and worldwide distribution network.
 Over the years, Searey amphibious airplanes have sparked a loyal following which has generated an international community of Searey owners and pilots around the globe.